nolanweb3/hardhat-example/README.md

-# Starter React Typescript Ethers.js Hardhat Project
+# Example React Typescript Ethers.js Hardhat Project

 This repo contains a Hardhat and React Dapp starter project.
 The React Dapp in the `frontend` dir of this repo interacts with Hardhat's example `Greeter.sol` smart contract running on a local blockchain.
 The Hardhat `Greeter.sol` example contract is the boilerplate contract that Hardhat creates when creating a new Hardhat project via `yarn hardhat init`.